baetuc/ADA-CS-401/Project/README.md

   * number of favorites
   * number of followers
 ### GDELT
-* We would use GDELT Event Database coupled with Global Knowledge graph to gain insights on events:
+* We would use GDELT Global Knowledge graph to gain insights on events:
   * geolocalized to USA
-  * in specified timeframe
+  * in specified timeframe, starting from 2013
   * specific events, such as protests or violent manifestations
+  * will need knowledge on working on the cluster and accessing the data
 ### Wikidata
 * Obtaining data for social-economical indicators:
   * for a specific period of time
   * for a specific region of the USA
+  * data wrangling and processing

 ### Obama tweets *
 Available at: http://obamawhitehouse.gov.archivesocial.com/